 Another very popular tradition is the wearing of the Kopel or flower crown.
 With the monsoons underway, flowers can be found blooming everywhere.
 These are taken, woven together in an intricate arrangement with leaves and worn throughout the day’s festivities.
 Men and women wear a Kopel on their heads.
 The variety of flowers used is pretty amazing.
 Hibiscus flowers, Roses, and all kinds of locally found flowers go into the design.
 It’s highly unlikely that two people will have the same kind of Kopel given the amount of work that they put into making these.
 There are even Kopel making competitions as part of the celebrations.

-Some believe that the Kopel originated from the crown of thorns worn by Jesus Christ but there’s actually a more joyful explanation.
+Some believe that the Kopel or flower crown originated from the crown of thorns worn by Jesus Christ but there’s actually a more joyful explanation.
 Another tradition associated with the festivities is that of the traditional visit by newlyweds to the bride’s home.
 The Kopel was actually placed on the groom’s head after the newlyweds entered the house, as a welcoming act.

 Celebrate São João this weekend